 EXEC sys.sp_audit_write 1, 0, N'This is an audit from Pinal'

-This command will now put an entry into my audit, we just defined in the previous.
-To view the entry, select the “View Audit Log” option from the Audit we just created.
+This command will now put an entry into my process, we just defined in the previous.
+To view the entry, select the “View Audit Log” option from the audits we just created.
 The Log viewer looks like below:

 If you want to view all the entries into our audit file, we can use the sys.fn_get_audit_file function.